Departments and Classes

 World Civilizations (Full year, 1 credit)

-This ninth-grade course explores the major faiths of the world today—Hinduism, Buddhism, Judaism, Christianity, and Islam—and considers topics in history up to the early modern period.
-The class studies ancient Greece, Rome, the Crusades, Ming China, and Mughal India.
+This ninth-grade course explores the major faiths of the world today— Hinduism, Buddhism, Judaism, Christianity, and Islam—and considers topics in history up to the early modern period.
+The class studies ancient Greece, Rome, Ming China, and Mughal India.
 The concepts of humanism, secularism, monotheism, monism, and pantheism are investigated as students explore the faiths and histories of different parts of the world.
 The analysis of primary and secondary sources, student-led class discussions, and the development of research and critical-thinking skills are stressed throughout the course.
 Students write a number of research-based essays, which provide opportunities to practice formulating thesis statements, documenting sources, and drafting persuasive written arguments and historical analysis.

 Topics in Global History (Full year, 1 credit)